madelinelui/rsa-thesis/README.md

 Code for generating dissimilarity matrices (RDM) was written by Yulia Lazarova, this code is not published.
 Code and functions for bootstrap simulation and visualising the RDMs are written by me.

+## Branches:
+In the main branch, you will find the files that I run different functions from, which are found in the sub-branches "visualise-RDM" and "bootstrap".

 ## Thesis synopsis:
 Thesis title: Investigating cross-modal visual to haptic sensory interactions of familiar and unfamiliar objects in the somatosensory cortex.